-Pittsburgh diocese eyes ads to bring Catholics back to flock
+Diocese eyes ads to bring Catholics back to the fold

 Catholic leaders in Pittsburgh are considering whether to join a grassroots evangelical movement to bring people back to church.

 Catholics Come Home, a lay nonprofit formed in 1998 and based in Roswell, Ga., develops and broadcasts “evangomercial” advertisements that invite inactive Catholics to return to the faith.
 It is funded entirely by donations.